-Using the signal() system call, a process can:
+Using the signal () system call, a process can:

-- Ignore the signal-only two signals, SIGKILL (kill -9 PID) and SIGSTOP (Ctrl-Z) cannot be ignored. - Catch the signal-tell the kernel to call a function whenever the signal occurs. - Let the default action apply-depending on the signal, the default action can be: - exit-perform all activities as if the exit system call is requested. - core-first produce a core image on disk and then perform the exit activities. - stop-suspend the process. - ignore-disregard the signal.
+- Ignore the signal-all except for two signals (SIGKILL and SIGSTOP) can be ignored. - Catch the signal-tell the kernel to call a function whenever the signal occurs. - Let the default action apply-depending on the signal, the default action can be: - exit-perform all activities as if the exit system call is requested. - · core-first produce a core image on disk and then perform the exit activities. - · stop-suspend the process. - · ignore-disregard the signal.